-Title of Representative Person Seal
+Title of Representative Person

 Application for Grant of Subsidy for Decommissioning and Contaminated Water Management Project Cost

 Having confirmed that we do not meet the non-eligibility requirements set forth in Schedule No. 1 to the Grant Policy for Subsidy for the Project of Decommissioning and Contaminated Water Management (hereinafter, referred to as “Grant Policy”), we hereby apply for the grant of the above-mentioned Subsidy as follows in accordance with the provisions of Article 4 Paragraph 1 of the Grant Policy.